rostok2112/libcalc/example/HOWTO.md

 # How to.
-Simple guide.
+Simple guide and docs.
 ## Functions
 ### _strtok()
 function 	**_strtok()** - parser of math expressions.
 Takes a string with math expressions, parses  math operators, forms and return an array of tokens with this operators